 2. Embrace Minimalist Design

-As mentioned in the introduction to this piece, scores of consumers were forced into the online space in 2020.
+As mentioned in the introduction to this piece, unforeseen events forced more and more customers into the online space.
 Many of these individuals came from older, non-tech-savvy generations.
 However, what some may find surprising is that a considerable number of these older shoppers will continue to shop online, even after stores have reopened.
 For instance, as Internet Retailing details:

 “Before the crisis, 45 percent of respondents said they shopped online occasionally or rarely - this rose to 70 percent among shoppers aged 56 years or older.
 Yet nearly a third (31 percent) of this older group now predict that after lockdown they will shop online more frequently than they did before March 2020 - just 6 percent said they would likely shop in-store more frequently after lockdown ends.”